Wagon Wheel (song): Bans

+"Wagon Wheel" has even been permanently banned at The Little Grill diner where Secor and Fuqua first performed.
+"Ketch Secor is allowed to play 'Wagon Wheel', and Critter Fuqua can play it if he wants to," says Ron Copeland, owner of the venue at the time, "but other than that it is actually banned."

 Music video

 Old Crow Medicine Show released a music video for "Wagon Wheel" to YouTube on September 7, 2006.
 It features the band serving as the musical accompaniment to a burlesque sideshow at a traveling carnival.
 The video features cameo appearances by Gillian Welch and David Rawlings, who appear as ticket takers for the show.
 Rawlings also produced and played guitar on the track.

-As of January 2023, the video has over 73 million views on YouTube.
+As of April 2025, the video has over 84 million views on YouTube.

-Certification
+Certifications

 Nathan Carter version

 The English-Irish singer Nathan Carter covered the song in a release June 15, 2012, a few weeks before the song was covered by Darius Rucker in the United States.
 The Carter version was the title track taken from his 2012 album, Wagon Wheel.
 The album was a commercial success, hitting the Top Three in the Irish Album Chart.
 Carter won the RTÉ Irish Country Music Awards for Live Act of the Year in 2013 and his version won the award of Ireland's All-Time Favourite Country Song.
 He appeared with a live version of the song on the popular The Late Late Show on RTÉ, being his first appearance on the show.
 In March 2014, he released a live edition on his second live album.
 The album peaked at number one on the Irish Albums Chart.
 He also toured in Ireland, Northern Ireland, England and Scotland to promote the album.

 Although released independently on Sharpe Music, the song became a huge hit for Carter and was his first hit song in England and on the Irish Singles Chart.
 The single spent 47 weeks on the chart in its initial release.
 It was the biggest commercial success of any Country and Irish release in 2012 and considered a crossover hit in the mainstream pop charts.
 It is the most successful version in the UK and Ireland with its re-entry in the charts later in 2013, it has totaled 52 weeks in the Irish Singles Chart (as of December 5, 2013).